Some energy suppliers offer free insulation and free boilers to eligible households. Read on to find out if you qualify.

 Who is eligible?
 EDF customers who either own their home or rent it privately and have an EPC rating of A-E. You, or someone in your household, must also receive one of the qualifying benefits (see ).

-Subsidised boilers are only available for home owners.
+Subsidised boilers are only available for homeowners.
 Your home will be assessed for suitability for insulation and whether you qualify for a boiler.
-You will need to contribute £240 towards a new boiler.
+You will need to contribute £240 towards fitting the new boiler.

 How can I apply?
 Call 0333 200 5119.

 Who is eligible?
-Eligibility is based on whether you receive certain income-related benefits (and therefore qualify for the ).
-You must own your home or rent privately.
+Eligibility is based on whether you or someone else living at your property receive certain benefits (and therefore qualify for the ).
+You must own your home to get a boiler replacement.
 You don’t have to be an Eon customer.

 What can I get?
-Free loft insulation, cavity wall insulation, or a boiler.
+Free loft insulation, cavity wall insulation, or a boiler for £395 through Eon (Npower is part of the Eon Group).

 Neither British Gas, SSE nor Scottish Power currently offers free insulation or boilers.